-At a minimum, the Election Planning Group (EPG) will be comprised of: Board Associate (Chair), Executive Director or designee, Elections Officer, IT Manager, and Associate Director of Student Engagement & Outreach.
+At a minimum, the Election Planning Group (EPG) will be comprised of: Executive & Board Associate (Chair), Executive Director or designee, Elections Officer, IT Manager, and Associate Director of Student Engagement & Outreach.
 A Residence Hall Representative may be invited to participate.

-- 1. Election Planning Group will provide recommendations to the Board for approval of:
+1. Election Planning Group will provide recommendations to the Board for approval of:

 - a.
 Election Time Line

 - b.
 Election Agency

 - c.
 Candidate Elections Application

-- 2. Election Planning Group will:

-- a.
-Perform all duties in order to uphold the fairness and impartiality of the election process. - b.
+- 2. Election Planning Group will: - d.
+Perform all duties in order to uphold the fairness and impartiality of the election process. - e.
 Publicize and promote student elections in partnership with Student Engagement & Outreach A-Team members to maximize voter turnout.
+Have two marketing campaigns-one to Run for Office (conducted prior to the deadline for filing the Candidate Elections Application) and one To Vote. - c.
+Shall be responsible for the development, review and awarding of the ASI Elections grant applications.
+Applications shall be evaluated based on a rubric to award to eligible applicants based on the following criteria: 1.
+Submission of a 500-750 word essay which addresses the following items: a.
+What are the circumstances surrounding your application for an ASI Election Grant? b.
+If not awarded a grant, what impact will that have on your ability to run?

+i.
+The ASI Election grant may only be utilized for Items that may be claimed on the ASI Campaign Expenditure report form and meet all ASI Elections code standards.
+This may include t-shirts, buttons, signage (ie. 4x4 Board), flyers & posters, cost for social media, or other website resources.

+a.
+Pre-owned materials will not be eligible for reimbursement.

-Have two marketing campaigns-one to Run for Office (conducted prior to the deadline for filing the Candidate Elections Application) and one To Vote. - 3.
-Elections Officer, under the direction of the EPG Chair, will: - a.
-Schedule and present Election Clinics in both the Fall Semester and early Spring Semester (prior to the deadline for filing the Candidate Elections Application) as part of the Campaign "To Run for Office." - b.
-Recruit, train and supervise volunteers to work the ASI Polling Stations on campus. - c.
-Schedule and organize, in consultation with Student Engagement & Outreach, campaign events such as- Coffee and Candidates (announce random order for candidate placement on the ballot), Meet and Greet in the Residence Halls, Candidate Forums, Election Kickoff (first day of election), and Election Night Celebration. - d.
+- 3. Elections Officer, under the direction of the EPG Chair, will: - f.
+Schedule and present Election Clinics in both the Fall Semester and early Spring Semester (prior to the deadline for filing the Candidate Elections Application) as part of the Campaign "To Run for Office." - g.
+Recruit, train and supervise volunteers to work the ASI Polling Stations on campus after receiving official ASI volunteer forms.

+c.
+Schedule and organize, in consultation with Student Engagement & Outreach, events and outreach efforts that promote ASI elections, such as - ballot announcements, candidate forums, and other promotional events to encourage students to engage with the ASI elections.

+d.
 Ensure the development and on-line posting of the Voter Booklet, which shall be available no later than ten (10) business days prior to the Election.